Okay. Here we go.

 I'd spent enough time combing through PhillyHistory.org photos to recognize the building.
 The mansard roof had been cropped off the top, but that was the corner of Front and Callowhill Street.
 As with so many other photos and drawings over the centuries, 103 Callowhill was just out of frame.
 There was another photo in the collection, Izzy's Fried Fish, which I recognized as being directly across the street from 103 Callowhill.
 It was enough that I reached out to the photographer, who still lived in Philadelphia, and asked if he had any more photos from that day.
 To my delight, he actually did, and after a quick Paypal transaction, he sent me a high resolution scan.
 What's below is a crop from that photo, and at a lower resolution than what he sent.
 The photo is from a little bit later, as evidenced by the new street lamp.
 (Will, if you come across this and want me to take it down, you know how to reach me.
 Sorry!)

 By this point, the buildings next door have been razed, leaving lots that are still vacant today.
-You can see the edge of the concrete overpass where 95 crosses Callowhill Street, and it's already been pretty well tagged, so this photo is from at least the late 70s.
-400 North Front Street is in sad, sad shape, but I think the worst is yet to come for that building.
-The two original windows at 103 Callowhill now have vinyl siding covering them, and a window air conditioning unit providing what was likely minimal comfort to what must have been a super dank and terrible second-floor office space.
+You can see the edge of the concrete overpass where 95 crosses Callowhill Street, and it's already been pretty well tagged, so this photo is probably from the early 80s.
+400 North Front Street is in sad, sad shape, but the worst is yet to come for that building.
+The two original windows at 103 Callowhill now have what appears to be vinyl siding covering them, and a window air conditioning unit providing what was likely minimal comfort to what must have been a super dank and terrible second-floor office space.